 - 1. Shut off power to the mill and lock out all motors. - 1.
-To adjust the roll gap setting use the following procedure. - Close the feed gate on the feeder and turn off the feeder motor. a. - Turn off the mill motors and any conveyor equipment that may b. cause injury.
+To adjust the roll gap setting use the following procedure. - a.
+Close the feed gate on the feeder and turn off the feeder motor. - b.
+Turn off the mill motors and any conveyor equipment that may cause injury.
 Lock out power. - c.
 The rolls must be stopped, not moving, before checking the roll gap measurement.
 Once the rolls have stopped, close the rolls until they reach the fixator stops.
 See drawing K100-02424. - d.
 With a feeler gauge measure the gap between the rolls across the full length of the rolls.
 This gap is the current setting the mill has been operating in.
 It is important that the gap be the same across the rolls to maintain flake quality.
 If the roll gap needs to be adjusted: - 1.
 Using the supplied gap adjustment socket wrench, turn the nut on the fixator clockwise to increase the roll gap, or counter clockwise to decrease the roll gap.
 One full turn of the fixator adjustment bolt provides .014 gap change. - 2.
 Once you have completed your adjustments, measure your roll gap setting at both ends of the rolls to ensure proper alignment of the rolls for even flaking and to prevent possible roll damage.
-Remember that the rolls must never be allowed to touch during operation.
+Remember that the rolls must never be allowed to touch during operation. - 2.
+Adjust the fixators on each end until the rolls are parallel within the 0.005" end to end clearance.
+This is the minimum roll gap setting recommended for set up and initial operation.
+This minimum roll gap setting of 0.005", will never allow roll to roll contact.
+To keep the rolls parallel while making the adjustment, we recommend that you alternate the turns on the adjusting nuts from one side of the mill to the other and make the same amount of rotation on the nuts with each adjustment.